tomfong/simple-qr/README.md

 ## About

-Simple QR is a FOSS app that provides a way to scan, create, store and manage QR codes, all in an app.
+Simple QR is a FOSS app to scan, create and store QR codes with a simple UI, all in one app.
 No backend service connected.
 No data collected.
 No ads.

 It's now available on the App Store, Google Play and IzzyOnDroid.
 You can also download the apk from <a href="https://github.com/tomfong/simple-qr/releases">release</a>.